ritza-co/CodeCapsules/serverlessFirstSteps/Creating-and-hosting-api-with-flask-codecapsules/creating_personal_api_code_capsules.md

 `web: gunicorn app.py:app`

-This tells CodeCapsules to use the gunicorn web-framework.
+This tells Code Capsules to use the gunicorn web-framework.

-## Hosting the API on CodeCapsules
+## Hosting the API on Code Capsules

 Before hosting the API, perform the following:

 1. Create a remote repository on Github.
 2. Push the `Procfile`, `requirements.txt`, and `app.py` files to the repository.
-3. Link the repository to your CodeCapsules account.
+3. Link the repository to your Code Capsules account.
-4. Create a new CodeCapsules Team and Space (as necessary).
+4. Create a new Code Capsules Team and Space (as necessary).

 To create a Capsule that will host the API: